-Fire ecology is a branch of ecology that studies the origins of wildland fire and its relationship to the living and nonliving environment.
+Fire ecology is a branch of ecology that studies the origins of wildfire and its relationship to the living and nonliving environment.
 There are three main areas of study within fire ecology: fire dependence, fire history, and fire regime.

 Researchers began to study the effects of fire in the wilderness in the 1930’s.
 They demonstrated that fire was essential to many plant and animal communities.